mreider/mr-grumpy-pants/content/posts/h20no.md

 H₂Oh No

-Another year slipped by like a wet bar of soap.
+Another year slipped by like a [Northern Pike](https://www.donauauen.at/wissen/natur-wissenschaft/fauna/hecht-esox-lucius) swimming downstream.
 A lot of things happened.
 Too many to review.

 Today I'll write, [again](/posts/wasser-acqua-voda/), about water.